starullo/IMS-Starter/README.md

 ## Getting Started

 The project is packaged with it's dependencies in a jar file (ims-0.0.1-jar-with-dependencies.jar) located in the IMS-Starter/documents directory.
-Open up a terminal and (from the root directory of the project) can enter the command
+Open up a terminal and (from the root directory of the project) enter the command
 ```
 java -jar documents/ims-0.0.1-jar-with-dependencies.jar
 ```